-Wood vs metal pizza peel, which is better?
+Wood and metal pizza peel, which is better?
 You must be confused when you’re a chef or in the habit of making pizzas at home; it’s certain that you know the importance of a pizza peel.
 However, if you are indecisive about what kind of pizza peel you need, this guide can help.

 If you’re well into the business, you’d have come across two types of pizza peels; wood and metal pizza peels.
 But the question is: what exactly is the difference between a wood and metal pizza peel?